mispp/goat/README.md

 - basic syntax highlighter
 - opening and saving files
 - queries can be cancelled
-    - works currently only on postgres
+    - works on postgres and mysql
+- coloring
-- coloring of NULL values in results grid
+    - NULL values in results grid
+    - results grid shows data in different color based on datatype
 - export data
     - c/p from results grid
     - export dialog which re-executes query and saves data to csv